itamar8910/CPS/README.md

 # Car Parking System
 This system was built for a car parking system (server side and the client side).

-Project created for a "Software Enegeneering" course at the "University of Haifa".
+Project created for a "Software engineering" course at the "University of Haifa".

 Authers: